zwets/unfasta/README.md

 ##### Header line syntax

-The **header line** must start with `>`, immediately followed by the sequence identifier.
+The header line must start with `>`, immediately followed by the _sequence identifier_.
 The sequence identifier must contain no whitespace.
-NCBI specifies additional constraints on the sequence identifier [here](http://ncbi.github.io/cxx-toolkit/pages/ch_demo#fasta-sequence-id-format), summarised [here](http://io.zwets.it/blast-cmdline-ref).
-A summary may be followed by whitespace and a sequence title consisting of arbitrary text.
+NCBI [specifies](http://ncbi.github.io/cxx-toolkit/pages/ch_demo#fasta-sequence-id-format) additional constraints on the sequence identifier, summarised [here](http://io.zwets.it/blast-cmdline-ref/#about-sequence-identifiers), and allows the sequence identifier to consist of multiple concatenated sequence identifiers[^1].
+The sequence identifier may be followed by whitespace followed by a _sequence title_ consisting of arbitrary text.

 ##### Sequence line syntax

-The sequence line can contain any character except newline (which terminate it).
-However to be useful it should contain only characters defined by IUPAC here.  @@@HERE@@@  however to make sense.   except
+The sequence line can syntactically contain any character except newline (which terminates it).
+However to be semantically valid it must contain only characters defined by IUPAC, and listed in the [NCBI Blast Specification](http://blast.ncbi.nlm.nih.gov/blastcgihelp.shtml).
+Note that `uf` does not check the validity of the characters in the input FASTA file but copies them verbatim to stdout, removing only whitespace.
+Use the `uf-validate` filter to check sequence validity.

-##### TODO

-* [ ] extend `uf` to convert also EMBL format data
-* [ ] check what to do with whitespace in sequence data (currently `uf` removes ALL whitespace)

 #### Unfasta *is* FASTA

 Technically, every unfasta file is a also a FASTA file.
-There is no formal specification of the FASTA format, but none of the *de facto* specifications (see the [links below](#fasta-specification)) **mandate** a maximum line length.
+None of the *de facto* specifications (see the [links below](#fasta-specification)) of the FASTA format **mandate** a maximum line length.
 Several **recommend** an 80 or 120 character limit.
-My favourite interoperability adage _"be strict in what you send, lenient in what you accept"_ then implies that software which consumes FASTA must tolerate indefinite line lengths, while software that produces FASTA must write 80 character lines.
+My favourite interoperability adage _"be strict in what you send, lenient in what you accept"_ would then imply that software which consumes FASTA must tolerate indefinite line lengths, while software that produces FASTA must write 80 character lines.

-The `uf` tool has a --revert option which does precisely this.
-But since the character limit recommendation was set [over 30 years ago](https://en.wikipedia.org/wiki/FASTA)!), technological progress has obliterated its reasons for existence, and I fail to see why we should continue to stick with them.
-And of course, any FASTA consumer which fails to read longer lines _does_ violate the spec -- the length limit is only a *recommendation*, right?)
-In short, don't revert unfasta back to FASTA and let's see if anything breaks.
+The `uf` tool has a `--revert` option which does precisely this.
+However the character limit recommendation was set [over 30(!) years ago](https://en.wikipedia.org/wiki/FASTA).
+Any reasons for its existence have long since been obliterated by technological progress.
+What's more, any FASTA consumer which fails to read longer lines _does_ violate the spec -- the limit is a *recommendation*, right?
+In short, I suggest not reverting unfasta back to 'length-capped FASTA' and finding out if anything breaks.
+In the unlike case that anything does, then that needs fixing.

 ### Pipes and filters architecture

 #### Bash is perfect for pipelines

 Bash, or indeed any POSIX shell, natively supports pipelines in the most parsimonious way.
-A minimum of syntax, a single `|` character, suffices to spawn two concurrent processes and a communication channel between them.
+The bare minimum of syntax, a single `|`, suffices to spawn two _concurrent_ processes and create a communication channel between them.
 Neither process needs to be specifically written or adapted to participate in a pipeline.
-Pipes connect the standard output of the left hand side process to the standard input of the right hand side process.
-Processes read from their standard input and write to their standard output without being aware that there is a file or another process at either end.
+Processes read from their standard input and write to their standard output without being aware whether there is a file or another process at either end.

 #### Pipelines are highly efficient

 Shell pipelines like the GC-counter in the [Introduction](#introduction) are highly efficient.
-Repeating it here for reference:
+Repeating it here for reference,

 ```bash
 # Compute the GC content of all sequences in a FASTA file